 How to get around in Lisbon

-There are many different ways of transportation if you want to move around Lisbon, from metro to buses, car rentals, taxis etc. Lisbon is actually a super walkable city, so ideally you wouldn’t even have to take one of these… but with all the hills and ups and downs, you’ll probably need some rest at one point!
+There are many different ways of transportation if you want to move around Lisbon, from metro to buses, car rentals, taxis etc. Lisbon is actually a super walkable city, but with all the hills and ups and downs, you’ll probably need some rest at one point!

 Public Transportation

-If you want to have access to all the ways of public transportation (metro, bus, tram, funiculars) at a cheaper price, the Viva Viagem card is the easiest and cheapest way to get around Lisbon.
+If you want to have access to all the ways of public transportation (metro, bus, tram, funiculars) at a lower price, the Viva Viagem card is a great option.

 Car